 Version Version notes

 20141228 Initial issue

 Approval Signature and Date: President/ Date

-registered with the U.S. Patent and Trademark Office roprietary information as well as copyright information e.
-Please hold these documents in confidence and do do not charge a fee.
-Submittal of documents does not
+Documents provided by Superior Iron, Inc. disclose proprietary information as well as copyright information registered with the U.S. Patent and Trademark Office.
+Please hold these documents in confidence and do not share them with other organizations, even if you do not charge a fee.
+Submittal of documents does not transfer copyright ownership.